ksobrenat32/SummerOfCode-2025/Journal.md

 - Add new prefixes to the stale cleaner.
 - Implement a cleaner for stale pubsub subscriptions that do not have a topic.

+## GCP Access Terraform : 2025-07-25

+- Add Terraform configuration and IAM management scripts for GCP project.
+The idea is to setup the users and permissions for the GCP project using Terraform, allowing for easier management and automation of the infrastructure.
+- Created infrastructure files including main.tf, users.tf, and configuration variables.
+- Added Python script to generate user configurations based on current users.

+## GCP Access Terraform : 2025-07-26

+- Add GitHub Actions workflow to manage GCP User Roles with Terraform automatically.

+## Key Rotation / Secret Service : 2025-07-25

+- Add ServiceAccountManager class for managing Google Cloud service accounts and keys.

+## Key Rotation / Secret Service : 2025-07-27

+- Add unit tests for ServiceAccountManager.

+## Key Rotation / Secret Service : 2025-07-28

+- Add methods to retrieve and delete oldest service account keys in ServiceAccountManager.

+## GCP Access Terraform : 2025-07-29

+- Move files to infra/iam directory for better organization.

+## Key Rotation / Secret Service : 2025-07-29

+- Enhance ServiceAccountManager with improved error handling and key management features.
+- Added detailed exception handling for key deletion operations.
+- Implemented a method to delete the oldest service account keys, allowing for better key management.
+- Updated unit tests to include integration tests for full service account lifecycle.
+- Added retry logic for key validation to handle propagation delays.

+## Key Rotation / Secret Service : 2025-07-30

+- Move to other directory name for better organization.
+- Refactor ServiceAccountManager to use injected logger for improved logging consistency and add unit tests for ServiceAccountManager functionality.
+- Add logging to secret service, save the log file on the gcp bucket.
+- Improved typing in the codebase.
+- Remove one time only configuration from class.

+## GCP Access Terraform : 2025-07-30

+- Update project variables and migrate infrastructure.
+- Discourage the use of generate.py script in favor of more automated approaches.
+- Update readme after migration to reflect new structure and processes.